ricco24/fibaro-hc3-influx/README.md

 - *max_calls* - How many maximum times will be events API called (or until last event from HC3 reached)

 #### log:refreshStates
+Loads **/refreshStates** API data from HC3 and process data under changes key and store them into InfluxDB.
+All events are stored with **timestamp from API response**.

 #### log:weather
 Simply loads weather data from HC3 **/weather** API endpoint and log them with **current timestamp** into InfluxDB.